Improvising Methods: Experiencing Collaborative, Inventive, Apposite and Original Methods – call for participation

 Further information

-The full programme will be published on this page as further details are confirmed.
+The full programme will be published here as further details are confirmed.

 This project is being led by Dr Robert Meckin, of NCRM and The University of Manchester, and Dr Sophie Stone, of the University of Edinburgh.